-The Company's investment property as of December 31, 2022, amounted to NT\$5,787,622 thousand, accounting for 37% of the Company's total assets which was considered material to the Company's parent-company-only financial statements.
+The Company's investment property as of December 31, 2023, amounted to NT\$6,123,906 thousand, accounting for 39% of the Company's total assets which was considered material to the Company's parent-company-only financial statements.
 Since the fair value method is applied in subsequent measurement of investment property, the related evaluation method and process require significant professional judgement, estimation and assumption, we therefore considered disclosure of fair value measurement of investment property a key audit matter due to the significant effect on evaluation result of investment property if the related judgement, estimation and assumption are changed.
 Our audit procedures included, but not limited to, assessing the professional competence, independence, experience and reputation of the appraiser engaged by management to obtain an understanding whether the skills and abilities of the appraisers are trustworthy; reviewing the fair value measurement report by our internal specialists in the meantime to understand whether the measurement methods and assumptions complied with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and Regulations on Real Estate Appraisal and whether they are reasonable and consistent, evaluating relevance and reliance on data sources and key parameters (such as earnings ratio, discount rate, etc.) applied in appraisal report, checking the reasonableness of appraisal result, inquiring and recalculating to confirm accuracy of accounts entries.
 We have also assessed the adequacy of relavant in formation in Notes 4, 5 and 6 to the parent-company-only financial statements.

-Other Matter - Making Reference to the Audit of a Component Auditor
+Other Matter - Making Reference to the Audit of Other Auditor

-We did not audit the financial statements of AMBASSDOR FILM INC., an indirectly invested associate accounted for under the equity method by the Company.
-The financial statements of AMBASSDOR FILM INC. as at December 31, 2022 and 2021, and for the years then ended were audited by other auditors, whose reports thereon have been furnished to us.
-Our audit, insofar as it related to the investment in the associate accounted for under the equity method amounting to NT\$15,518 thousand and NT\$19,432 thousand as at December 31, 2022 and 2021 representing 0.10% and 0.12% of the Company's total assets, the related shares of income before tax from the associate under the equity method for the year then ended amounting to NT\$(3,914) thousand and NT\$(3,862) thousand representing 1.23% and 1.39% of the Company's net loss before tax, and the related shares of other comprehensive income from the associate under the equity method for the years then ended amounting to NT\$0 thousand and NT\$(41) thousand, representing 0.00% and 0.00% of the other comprehensive income, are based solely on the audit reports of other auditors.
+We did not audit the financial statements of AMBASSDOR FILM INC., an indirectly invested associate accounted for using the equity method by the Company.
+The financial statements of AMBASSDOR FILM INC. as at December 31, 2023 and 2022, and for the years then ended were audited by other auditors, whose reports thereon have been furnished to us.
+Our audit, insofar as it related to the investment in the associate accounted for using the equity method amounting to NT\$14,145 thousand and NT\$15,518 thousand as at December 31, 2023 and 2022 representing 0.09% and 0.10% of the Company's total assets, the related shares of income before tax from the associate under the equity method for the year then ended amounting to NT\$(1,373) thousand and NT\$(3,914) thousand representing 1.40% and 1.23% of the Company's net loss before tax, are based solely on the audit reports of other auditors.